Skip to content

 Pool alkalinity calculator

-Balance alkalinity without losing pH.
+Pool Alkalinity Calculator: Balance TA without losing pH.

 Estimate baking soda to raise total alkalinity, or plan a conservative acid-stage approach when alkalinity is high.
 The calculator keeps pH in the workflow because alkalinity and pH move together.